apache/apisix-website/website/blog/2021/08/11/interview-TuZhengsong.md

 - issue: https://github.com/apache/apisix/issues/1195
 - PR: https://github.com/apache/apisix/pull/2409

-This feature is needed by Masatsu and has been mentioned in the issue area for a long time, but for some reason it has been unclaimed.
+This feature is needed by Zhengsong and has been mentioned in the issue area for a long time, but for some reason it has been unclaimed.
 Before that, Zhengsong happened to know something about this, so he thought, "I can propose a PR to Apache APISIX to fix this problem.
 "So he volunteered to have the issue assigned to him in the issue.

 He says, "I had a strong urge to get involved in the community, and then I looked at the Apache APISIX community's Beginner's Guide and was as excited to get involved as if I were coming out of the Beginner's Village with a weapon."

-After choosing this issue, Masatsu started discussing details with his community partners on GitHub, such as the style of the configuration port, the idea of the implementation, and so on.
+After choosing this issue, Zhengsong started discussing details with his community partners on GitHub, such as the style of the configuration port, the idea of the implementation, and so on.
 After the discussion, he started to implement it.
 Every night after work, he went through the Apache APISIX code and tested the use cases.
 After three or four nights of struggling, the test ran for the first time!

-Masatsu was very excited and immediately followed the guide to bring up the PR.
+Zhengsong was very excited and immediately followed the guide to bring up the PR.
 Then he accepted the comments from Code Review and further modified the code.
 Finally, on October 18, the PR was successfully merged into the repository.

 ![Apache APISIX committer tzssangglass pr](/img/blog_img/2021-08-11-2.webp)